Buying a pet

 Contract terms changed without agreement

-If a buyer or seller wishes to make changes to the original contract, these changes must be agreed to by both parties.
+Changes to the original contract must be agreed to by both parties.

 Situation

-Steven is selling Russian Blue kittens and agrees to deliver one to Jessica within 12 months for $1,500, including a $500 deposit.
+Steven is selling Russian Blue kittens.
+He agrees to deliver one to Jessica within 12 months for $1,500, including a $500 deposit.
 A year later, the kitten has not been supplied.
 Steven tells Jessica that a kitten will be available in another six months and the cost has increased to $2,000.

 Outcome

-Jessica reminded Steven of his obligations under Australian Consumer Law and was able to negotiate a solution privately.
+Jessica reminded Steven of his obligations under Australian Consumer Law.
+She was able to negotiate a solution privately.
 Jessica agreed to wait the further six months and Steven agreed to honour the original $1,500 price.

 Pet is sick or dying

-Your pet should be free of significant health issues and live for a reasonable length of time after purchase.
+Your pet should be free of significant health issues and live for a reasonable length of time.

 Situation

 Helen is a breeder of French Bulldogs and sold a puppy to Allan for $5,000.
-A few days after purchase, the puppy became extremely unwell.
-Allan spent $2,500 on veterinary expenses, however the puppy could not be saved
+A few days later, the puppy became extremely unwell.
+Allan spent $2,500 on veterinary expenses, sadly the puppy could not be saved

 Outcome

-Allan and Helen were unable to agree on a reasonable outcome through private or Consumer Protection conciliation.
-Allan took the matter to the Magistrates’ Court and was awarded $5,000 compensation for the loss of the dog and $2,500 for vet expenses.
+Allan and Helen could not resolve the issue privately or with Consumer Protection's conciliation.
+Allan took the matter to the Magistrates’ Court.
+He was awarded $5,000 compensation for the loss of the dog and $2,500 for vet expenses.

 Buying online and scams

 Be careful about buying a pet online.
-You could be purchasing from a puppy farm, an establishment with poor breeding practices, or fall victim to a scam.
+You could be buying from a puppy farm with poor breeding practices, or fall victim to a scam.

-Online scammers are known to offer ‘pedigree pets’ below market price and to transport the pet to you, only for the pet to not arrive.
+There are plenty of online scammers who offer ‘pedigree pets’ below market price.
+They offer to transport the pet to you, but pet does not arrive.

 Scammers may ask you to pay using a bank transfer, which could be impossible to trace.
-Along with the disappointment of not receiving your pet, you will be out of pocket.
+Along with the disappointment of not receiving your pet, you will have lost your money.

 Dog with computer